cubatic45/dotfiles/README.md

 sudo vi /etc/caddy/Caddyfile
 ```

-If you are going to use the domain name `your.domain.com`, please first perform DNS resolution, resolve the domain name to the server IP address, and then add the following content to Caddyfile:
+If you are going to use the domain name `your.domain.com`, please make sure of the following:

+-   Please perform DNS resolution first and resolve your domain name to the server IP address.
+-   Open port 80 and port 443, and the port is not occupied by other programs, such as Nginx, Xray, etc.

+Then add the following content to Caddyfile:

 ```bash
 your.domain.com {